moj-analytical-services/IntroRTraining/README.md

 This training session is run in person/over Teams every few months.
 Alternatively, you can go through this material in your own time - all course material is included in the document [Intro_markdown.html](https://github.com/moj-analytical-services/IntroRTraining/blob/master/Intro_markdown.html), which you can find listed above, and you can find recordings of previous sessions [here](https://web.microsoftstream.com/channel/aa3cda5d-99d6-4e9d-ac5e-6548dd55f52a).
 If you work through the material by yourself please leave feedback about the material [here](https://airtable.com/shr9u2OJB2pW8Y0Af)

-Please contact [George Papadopoulos](George.papadopoulos@Justice.gov.uk) if you have any questions.
+Please contact [Georgina Eaton](Georgina.Eaton4@Justice.gov.uk) if you have any questions.